 Thank you for that very useful reply.
 To be specific about times, my flight from UK arrives Budapest Airport at 1.55pm, and I am hoping to catch the 3.24pm train to Vienna.

 It doesn't matter too much what time I get to Vienna, but I didn't want to miss that train and have to wat a couple of hours at a Budapest Station

 So, if it is quicker to Keleti, maybe that would be my safer option?
 I am happy to take a taxi despite the extra cost.
-What do you think, assuming the plane is NOT late?. about 4 years ago
+What do you think, assuming the plane is NOT late?. almost 5 years ago